Chart Color Schemes

 Health performance in Meadow Heights is lower than average with common health conditions somewhat prevalent across the board, though to a slightly higher degree among older age cohorts

-Meadow Heights faces significant health challenges based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
-Common health conditions are somewhat prevalent across all age groups but more so among older cohorts.
-Private health cover is extremely low at approximately 45% of the total population, around 6769 people, compared to 56.7% in Greater Melbourne and a national average of 55.7%.
+Meadow Heights faces significant health challenges, according to AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are notably high, with common health conditions prevalent across all age groups but more so among older cohorts.
+Private health cover is extremely low at approximately 45% of the total population (~6,769 people), compared to 56.7% in Greater Melbourne and a national average of 55.7%.

-The most common medical conditions are asthma and diabetes, affecting 7.2% and 6.9% of residents respectively.
-About 71.6% of residents claim to be free from any medical ailments, compared to 72.6% in Greater Melbourne.
-Health outcomes among the working-age population are generally typical.
-The area has 14.4%, or approximately 2165 people, aged 65 and over.
+The most prevalent medical conditions are asthma (7.2%) and diabetes (6.9%).
+A total of 71.6% of residents declare themselves completely clear of medical ailments, compared to 72.6% across Greater Melbourne.
+Health outcomes among the working-age population are broadly typical.
+Meadow Heights has 14.5% of residents aged 65 and over (2,180 people).
 Health outcomes among seniors present some challenges but rank lower nationally than the broader population.

 Frequently Asked Questions - Health